joneskj55/wireframes/README.md

 # wireframes
-Wireframes not tied to a specific web development project.
+Wireframes and prototypes for various web development projects.